matthew-brett/pydagogue/curious_git.rst

     cat .git/refs/heads/master

-The first commit is the parent of the first:
+The first commit is the parent of the second:

 .. prizerun::